arunvijo/hand-gesture-recognition/README.md

-# Hand gesture recognition in Python using OpenCV
+# Hand gesture recognition in Python using OpenC
 This guide will teach you how to code a computer vision program that recognizes simple hand gestures:

 + Waving